Edu: Arsenal sporting director to leave club with Gunners surprised by his decision

-It is unclear yet whether that is a reason Edu has made this decision.
+However, it is unclear yet whether Edu has agreed to join the group.

+The sporting director had been away in Brazil on personal matters and arrived back late last week.

-The 42-year-old shares a strong bond with Arsenal boss Mikel Arteta, with whom he has rebuilt Arsenal into title contenders.
+The 46-year-old shares a strong bond with Arsenal boss Mikel Arteta, with whom he has rebuilt Arsenal into title contenders.

 In September, when the manager signed a new contract, Edu had outlined their new long-term ambitions.
 There had been no signs he was considering leaving his role.